(Normally held the First Weekend in May)

 Note all appearances are posted in good faith—health and work schedules permitting.

-Event Schedules will be posted in the Spring of 2020, by the first week of April at the latest.
+Event Schedules will be posted in the Summer of 2020, by the end of June at the latest.

 See our Facebook Group “Cowboy Ways Nowadays” for up to the minute information on the Cowboy Way Jubilee event.
 Post who you want to see at our next Cowboy Way Jubilee!